dhatchayani06/D-FLIPDLOP-NEGEDGE/README.md

 **Procedure**

-1.Type the program in Quartus software.
-2.Compile and run the program.
-3.Generate the RTL schematic and save the logic diagram.
-4.Create nodes for inputs and outputs to generate the timing diagram.
-5.For different input combinations generate the timing diagram.Type the program in Quartus software.
+/* write all the steps invloved */

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by:MANIKANDAN M RegisterNumber:212224040183
+Developed by: DHATCHAYANI R RegisterNumber:212224050006
 */
 ~~~
 module exp8(D,clk,Q,Qbar);